Research Topics

 Computational Physics (GridKa)

-GridKa at SCC, one of 12 Tier-1 centres of WLCG, is a major hub for computing and data distribution of all four of the LHC experiments as well as other HEP experiments and Auger.
-In addition to huge amounts of storage and archiving capacity and compute power, GridKa provides highly available Grid services used by the various experiment collaborations.
+At KIT, GridKa at the Scientific Centre for Computing (SCC) is one of the major Tier-1 centres of the WLCG and serves as a central hub for computing and data distribution for the LHC experiments as well as other particle and astroparticle physics communities.
+In addition to large-scale storage and compute capacity, GridKa provides reliable, continuously available services that support day-to-day experimental workflows.

 Technology Development